Child welfare agency hired by city pays $6M for putting 3 girls back with abusive dad

 Formed in 2008, Turning Points provides supportive services to children in the city’s foster care system.
 In recent years, Turning Points has broadened its footprint to include four city-funded “community umbrella agencies” providing family services to 17,000 people across the city, according to the organization’s website.

-According to city contract data, Turning Points netted over $92 million through the Department of Human Services in 2020, though some of that fund may have come from state and federal levels as well.
+According to city contract data, Turning Points was paid more than $137 million through the Philadelphia Department of Human Services in fiscal year 2020, though some of that may have come from state and federal funding as well.

+In 2015, the city established a network of community umbrella agencies that provide child welfare services to more than 10,000 children a year.
+In the network’s first evaluation, DHS ranked Turning Points among the three poorest performing child-care contractors in the network.
+Since that time, Turning Points’ four umbrella agencies have shown signs of improvement and received mixed “competent” and “proficient” marks, according to a 2020 report card from DHS.

+Staff reporters Chris A. Williams and Dylan Purcell contributed to this article.